 We can issue a library card to school students aged 16 and over who need access to the National Library of Scotland's collections.

 Please note that the Library is not a lending library.
 You have to consult our material in the reading rooms or, where available, online.
 For more information about resources available to you, see our guide for students.

-If you prefer, you can register when you arrive at Readers' Registration in the George IV Bridge Building.
+If you prefer, you can join when you arrive at Readers' Registration in the George IV Bridge Building.

-You must bring evidence of identity and address with you, and details of the material you would like to consult.
-If you are unable to provide evidence of identity and proof of address, please speak to a member of staff at Readers' Registration or email us at email@example.com.
+Please bring evidence of identity and address with you.
+If you are unable to provide evidence of identity and proof of address, please speak to a member of staff at Readers' Registration or email us at firstname.lastname@example.org.

 The decision to issue a card will be at our discretion.
 It only takes a few minutes to process an application and issue a card

 Renewing your card

-If you lose your short-term card, we will charge you £5.00 for a replacement.
-We do not charge if your card has been stolen or if you change your name.
+We can replace your library card if you lose it.
+There is a £5.00 for a replacement but we do not charge if your card has been stolen or if you change your name.

-If your card is stolen, you should report the theft to the police and then provide us with a police report form.
+If your card is stolen, you should report the theft to the police and then provide us with a police report form or a crime number.

 Change of address

-If you have a library card, you must tell us of any change of address and provide proof of this change — for example, a bank statement.
+If you have a library card, please remember to tell us of any change of address and provide proof of this change — for example, a bank statement.

 Your existing card will remain valid, but we will amend our records to show your new address.